Giannis-T/commerce/README.md

 python manage.py createsuperuser

 ```
-fill in the inputs and you have successfuly created an admin account!
+fill in the fields and you have successfuly created an admin account!

 To access the admin interface while running the application locally, type in the browser url page
 ```